-Katie Bennngfield is a 2018-19 Teach Plus DFW Policy Fellow.
-Katie teaches 6th grade Pre-AP science at Dallas ISD’s Two-Way Dual Language Talented and Gifted Academy.
-Katie serves as the Board Chair for The Collective Board, Teach For America’s Alumni of Color organization.
-She has previously developed a city-code based education program as a Policy & Advocacy Summer Fellow with the Dallas City Attorney’s Office and Leadership for Educational Equity, and was a Racial Justice Fellow with Teach For America.
+Katie Bennngfield is a 2019-20 Teach Plus Texas DFW Senior Policy Fellow.
+A distinguished educator, Katie teaches 6th grade Pre-AP science and Pre-AP math at Dallas ISD’s School for the talented and gifted in Pleasant Grove.
+She directs the Disney Musical in Schools Program and leads the Destination Imagination teams.
+Katie also serves as the Board Chair for The Collective Board, Teach For America’s Alumni of Color organization.
+She has previously developed a city code-based education program as a Policy & Advocacy Summer Fellow with the Dallas City Attorney’s Office and Leadership for Educational Equity, and was a Racial Justice Fellow with Teach For America.
 She graduated from Texas A&M University with a BA in Political Science and English and received her MEd in Education from Southern Methodist University.

-Natalie Brown is a 2018-19 Teach Plus DFW Policy Fellow.
-Natalie teachers 2nd grade mathematics and science at Frank Guzick Elementary.
-She has earned a distinguished teacher rating since the Teacher Excellence Initiative began in Dallas ISD in 2015.
-As a Distinguished Teacher Ambassador for the Skyline Feeder Pattern, she helps mentor fellow teachers in reaching Distinguished Teacher status within the district’s teacher evaluation model and provides professional development over the teaching rubric and application process.
-She serves as a Teacher Excellence Initiative Campus Expert.
-Natalie has a BS in Fashion Merchandising from the University of North Texas and her Alternative Certification certificate from Texas A&M Commerce.
+Natalie Brown is a 2019-20 Teach Plus Texas DFW Senior Policy Fellow.
+Natalie teachers 2nd grade mathematics and science at Frank Guzick Elementary and has held a distinguished teacher rating since the Teacher Excellence Initiative began in Dallas ISD in 2015.
+As a Distinguished Teacher Ambassador for the Skyline Feeder Pattern, she helps mentor fellow teachers in reaching distinguished teacher status within the district’s teacher evaluation model and provides professional development on the teaching rubric and application process.
+Natalie has advocated for public education, teacher compensation, and educational equity.
+She holds a BS in Fashion Merchandising from the University of North Texas and her Alternative Certification certificate from Texas A&M Commerce.